boydjawun/AD-Lab-LLMNR-NTB-NS-Poisioning/README.md

 - systemctl enable ssh(done)
 - systemctl enable postgresql(done)

-# Dry Tutorial on Building AD Lab
+# Brief Tutorial on Building AD Lab
 - Download Windows 11 iso and Windows 2022 Server iso files and upload them to VMWare as a new Virtual Machine
 - Rename the Server(May require restart)